makingmerry/grunt-php-site/README.md

 #### Starter template structure

+- Templates are written to the `/templates` folder
 - Includes commonly used core snippets and a basic site structure for
   - Rapidly developing websites
-  - Supporting other project features (e.g. favicon generation and injection)
+  - Supporting other project features (e.g. favicon generation and injection, .etc)

 ### Images